Bordered manifolds with torus boundary and the link surgery formula: Introduction

-In our work, we will show that any such system of arcs may be used to compute the link surgery formula, though the dependence on arcs is somewhat subtle: \begin{thm} If $\scA$ is any system of arcs for $L$, then there is relatively graded isomorphism of vector spaces
+as modules over $\bF\llsquare U\rrsquare $.
+They only consider arc systems which are beta-parallel.
+In our work, we study the dependence on the arcs system, which turns out to be rather subtle.
+As a first step, we prove the following: \begin{thm} If $\scA$ is any system of arcs for $L$, then there is relatively graded isomorphism of vector spaces

-If the arc $\lambda_i\in \scA$ is either alpha or beta-parallel, then the isomorphism is of $\bF[[U]]$-modules, where $U$ acts by $U_i$ on $H_*(\cC_{\Lambda}(L,{\scA}))$. \end{thm}
+If the arc $a_i\in \scA$ is either alpha or beta-parallel, then the isomorphism is of $\bF\llsquare U\rrsquare $-modules, where $U$ acts by $U_i$ on $H_*(\cC_{\Lambda}(L,{\scA}))$. \end{thm}

 The isomorphism between the link surgery complexes for different systems of arcs is somewhat subtle.
 For example, we will construct two systems of arcs $\scA_1$ and $\scA_2$ on the Hopf link $H$ for which